mail us | mail this page

 # prunes the accesslog every day:

-# delete entries more than 2 days old
+# deletes entries more than 2 days old

 # log writes (covers add, delete, modify, modrdn)